 802.21a report is presented by TG Chair, Yoshihiro Ohba

-Received 100% approval in the 4th Letter Ballot.
+Received 100% approval in the 4th Letter Ballot recirculation.
 The TG held one meeting on Tuesday.
 There are 70 comments which are all unbinding.
 The current draft will go to Sponsor Ballot.
 The comments will be taken care of in the Sponsor Ballot.

-802.21b report (21-11-0138-00) is briefed by Subir Das
+802.21b report (21-11-0138-00) is briefed by Juan Carlos Zuniga

 Comments received: 6.
 Technical: 2.
 Editorial: 4.
-100% approval!.
+100% approval.

-All comments resolved during session #45.
-Since these are non-binding comments and the document is approved, it will be sent for SB and commenters will be encouraged to re submit their comments during the SB
+All comments are resolved during session #45.
+Since these are no binding comments and the document is approved, it will be sent for SB and commenter will be encouraged to re submit their comments during the SB

-Next steps: Start Sponsor Ballot (pool ~70 people).
-Resolve comments prior to and during September meeting.
+Next steps: Start Sponsor Ballot (pool ~70 people), if approved by EC.
+Start resolving comments during September meeting.

 802.21c report (21-11-0100-02) is presented by TG Chair, Junghoon Jee